-The best cash back secured credit card is the Discover it Secured card because it gives unlimited 1-2% cash back and has a $0 annual fee.
-Discover also has a current offer where they’ll automatically match all of the cash back you earn in the first year.
-Cardholders must provide a $200+ security deposit when they apply that’ll act as their credit line for Discover it Secured.
-It can be up to $2,500.
+The best cash back secured credit card is the Capital One Quicksilver Secured Cash Rewards Credit Card because it gives 1.5 - 5% cash back and has a $0 annual fee.
+Cardholders must provide a $200+ security deposit when they apply that’ll act as their credit line for Capital One Quicksilver Secured.
 If an applicant is not approved, the deposit is given right back.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.